Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     :stub-columns: 0

     * - ``V4L2_MPEG_VIDEO_HEADER_MODE_SEPARATE``
-      - The stream header is returned separately in the first buffer.
+      - The stream header is returned separately in the woke first buffer.
     * - ``V4L2_MPEG_VIDEO_HEADER_MODE_JOINED_WITH_1ST_FRAME``
-      - The stream header is returned together with the first encoded frame.
+      - The stream header is returned together with the woke first encoded frame.

 .. raw:: latex